 We explore material that doesn’t make concessions to age or ability.
 Our structured improvisational approach creates performances of real authenticity with humour, drama and colour.

-For around nine months of the year, GOOD NEWS FROM THE FUTURE (GNFTF) meet fortnightly – for three hours on Sunday morning at Chapter – to exercise and to create and rehearse performances.
+GOOD NEWS FROM THE FUTURE (GNFTF) meet weekly or fortnightly on Sunday mornings.
+Meetings take place at Chapter or, during the COVID-19 pandemic, at Thompson’s Park, Cardiff – to exercise and to create and to rehearse performances.

 We perform in non-dance locations – museums, galleries, public places – as well as in theatre spaces.